Privacy Office, Department of Homeland Security.

-If your request is seeking records pertaining to another living individual, you must include a statement from that individual certifying his or her agreement for you to access his or her records.
+If your request is seeking records pertaining to another living individual, you must include a statement from that individual certifying his or her Start Printed Page 8985agreement for you to access his or her records.

 Without the above information, the component(s) may not be able to conduct an effective search, and your request may be denied due to lack of specificity or lack of compliance with applicable regulations.

 Record access procedures: